 More information about the vaccination programme and FAQs can be found at;

-From 17th May 2021, people in England who have been fully vaccinated against COVID-19 can demonstrate their vaccination status for international travel.
+From 17th May 2021, people in England who have been fully vaccinated against COVID-19, can demonstrate their vaccination status with an NHS COVID Pass.
 A full course is currently two doses of any approved vaccine.

 If you cannot access these online services, and you have had 2 vaccines, you can request a paper letter from the NHS by calling 119.
 Only call 119 if you had your second dose more than 5 working days ago.
 It may take 7 working days for the letter to arrive.

 The practice is not able to provide you with a letter that shows your COVID-19 vaccination status.